Hospoghosyan/Kayak_Airfare_Scraping_and_Analysis/README.md

 * Web Scraping: Automate the scraping of airfare data for multiple months and routes.
 * Data Cleaning: Clean the scraped data by handling missing values, formatting times, and removing outliers.
-* Exploratory Data Analysis (EDA): Visualize and analyze trends in airfare data to understand how prices vary by date, destination, and other factors.## Questions to Explore:
+* Exploratory Data Analysis (EDA): Visualize and analyze trends in airfare data to understand how prices vary by date, destination, and other factors.

 ## Questions to Explore: